 Note that it's possible for a server to choose to maintain the information that would be lost, but there is no defined way for a server to determine whether the client omitted the information because it wasn't supported (perhaps in this case) or whether it wishes to delete the information.

 (3/28/16) Does FHIR Search using POST create a resource when the search fails to match on the search criteria?
 No, the search operation, indicated by _search, does not cause creation of content on the server.

+(7/18/16) Should the FHIR CarePlan.subject be restricted to Patient?

+What does CarePlan.subject of type Group mean?

+In behavioral science where "Group" can be family, disaster victim/survivor group, defence or police force groups

+Example: treatment of PTSD in these groups requires observation and management of group dynamics

+In public health where "Group" can be family, community, residents of certain floors or entire building, airplane/cruise passenger cohort

+Example: tracking, monitoring and managing communicable diseases outbreak in these groups

 General Introduction